Barophobia/esxi_7_hardening/readme.md

 ### 2.2(L1) Ensure the ESXi host firewall is configured to restrict access to services running on the host.
 This cannot be automated - If you want to use the internal ESXi firewall do this thorugh the web client.

+#2.4(L2) Ensure default self-signed certificate for ESXi communication is not used
+# To change the Cert replace the self signed certificate with your own, it is recommended to rename the current certificates and keep them just incase you need them in the future.

 ### 2.7(L1) Ensure expired and revoked SSL certificates are removed from the ESXi server

 ### 2.8(L1) Ensure vSphere Authentication Proxy is used when adding hosts to active directory